-We come today to adore the Holy Cross, on which this King redeems and reclaims us for Life by His own death.
-We also come with our own share of the Cross, whatever it might be.
-We each stand silent, humbled, in awe that God so loves the world ... so loves ME ... that Jesus gave His life.
+We come today to adore the Holy Cross, on which this King redeems the world.
+We come with our own share of the Cross, whatever it might be, and each of us is called to stand silent, humbled, in awe that God so loves the world ... so loves ME ... that Jesus gave His life.
 "I AM," He declares when He is arrested; contrasting with Peter's repeated "I am not" in denying he knows the Lord.
-I AM, Jesus still says; and we come with the simple truth that we are not ... that is, that like Peter in that moment we are not always loyal to Christ and worthy of mercy, that we have nothing to offer the Lord other than our humbled pride, our weakness, our sorrows and regret.
+I AM, Jesus still says; and we come with the simple truth that we are not ... that is, that we are not always loyal to Christ and worthy of mercy, that we have nothing to offer the Lord other than our humbled pride, our weakness, our sorrows and regret.
 But that is precisely the gift He desires at the end of His life ... our love and our hearts open to His mercy.
-As we place ourselves before the Cross this most sacred day, like the Magi, we bow down and do homage to Christ.
-I am not, we are able to say with complete trust, because Jesus says, It is finished, your redemption; and I AM.
+As we place ourselves before the Cross this most sacred day, like the Magi, we prostrate ourselves and do homage to Christ.
+I am not, we are able to say with complete trust, because

+Jesus says, It is finished, your redemption; and I AM.